asmamanzoor1/asmamanzoor1/README.md

 - 🛡️ currently learning cybersecurity & linux server management
 - 🧠 curious about ethical hacking & digital privacy
 - 👩‍💻 on the path to obtaining my certs
-- 🛡️ also learning about data analytics & product management
+- 🛡️ also exploring interests about data analytics & product management

 ---